emilyyeh123/robotics_ecpe155_2022/README.md

     - Therefore, PE1 and PE5 are set to low while PE2 and PE4 are set to high
   - `void motorStop()`
     - set all pins (IN1 and IN2) high

-[main.c](Lab_2/main.c) in [Lab_2](Lab_2) uses the aforementioned files to initialize the motor and move the system.
-It's currently set up to move forward slowly, backward quickly, then stop.

 ## Lab 1
 Lab 1 was completed separately by both members.
 [Uris_Lab1](Uris_Lab1) contains Uri's code for lab 1 and [emily_lab1](emily_lab1) contains Emily's code for lab 1.